dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

 be the ones draining the tax coffers getting rich cleaning them up.
 There should be lots of opportunity for business here.
 Unfortunately, there aren't many ways to naturally incentivize pollution cleanup.
-It must be financed through government programs, but in such, is dependent on growth elsewhere in the economy.
+It must be financed through government programs, but as such, it is dependent on growth elsewhere in the economy.
 Therefore, pollution cleanup is always a net drain on the economy.